What are the aims of this leaflet?

-Alitretinoin may sometimes cause an increase in the levels of fats in your blood (which can lead to inflammation of the pancreas), a decrease in your thyroid function, or inflammation of the liver.
+Alitretinoin may sometimes cause an increase in the levels of fats in your blood (which can lead to inflammation of the pancreas), or inflammation of the liver.
 Blood tests will be requested during treatment to monitor any potential side effects.
 Other common side-effects include flushing and muscle aches.

 What are the rare side effects of alitretinoin?